xwmx/notes-app-cli/README.md

 - If a new note is created without a "name" specified, Notes.app sets the first line to "New Note".

+Overall warning: Notes.app data is not fully accessible so some things get lost in translation. `notes-app` makes an effort to provide access to the raw data from Notes.app and has a few checks to avoid data issues, but Notes.app still does processing on its end (e.g., adding HTML tags) so expect some weirdness when updating and editing existing notes with a lot of formatting.

 ## Installation

 ### Homebrew